erlef/website/.github/pull_request_template.md

-- [ ] I acknowledge my contribution to the community section of the website does not assert comparative or superlative differences of one product, project, company or individual over another.
+- [ ] I acknowledge my contribution to the website does not assert comparative or superlative differences of one product, project, company or individual over another.

 # Screenshots